cellcollective/ccapi/docs/source/api.rst

 Developer Interface
 ===================

-This part of the documentation covers all the interfaces of ccpaw.
+This part of the documentation covers all the interfaces of ccapi.

 Main Interface
 --------------

-All of ccpaw's functionality can be accessed by the Client object.
+All of ccapi's functionality can be accessed by the Client object.

-.. autoclass:: ccpaw.Client
+.. autoclass:: ccapi.Client
     :members: